 Public Viewing Nights

-as space is limited (excuse the pun).
-Simply leave your
+Bookings are essential as space is limited (excuse the pun), secure your spot by booking online.

 Frequently Asked Questions...

 What is the format of the PVNs?

 In the majority of cases, the presentation is held first, followed by the viewing.
 In the summer months, it's still daylight when we start so it has to be this way.
 In the winter, viewing can also be done before the presentation: if a large number attend we can also split into two groups, one viewing while the other sees the show, then swapping over.

 Absolutely!
 Even the littlies get a thrill from looking through a telescope.
 The presentations are aimed at a general audience but seem to keep the attention of most children with animation, sound and video.
 Just remember to keep an eye on them around expensive equipment.
 All Children under 16 must be accompanied by a parent / guardian.

 What if it's cancelled?